 Starting School September 2018

 If your child was born between 1 September 2013 and 31 August 2014, you will need to apply for a school place for September 2018.
 The deadline for applications was 15 January 2018.
-The outcome of applications submitted by 15 January 2018 will be notified on 16 April 2018.
+You can still apply using the form further down this page.

 All of the information you need to consider when applying and what happens next can be found in the Starting School - September 2018 Booklet.